Watch the Teaser for Flying Lotus's New Sci-Fi Movie 'Ash,' Starring Eiza González and Aaron Paul │ Exclaim!

 Flying Lotus made his directorial debut with 2017's body horror feature Kuso, then directed a segment of the 2019 horror anthology V/H/S/99.
 Now we get a look at his next full-length feature, a sci-fi horror starring Eiza González and Aaron Paul, who are replacing original leads Tessa Thompson and Joseph Gordon-Levitt.

-Ash is coming to theatres next year through RLJE Films, which also distributed nasties like Mandy and Bone Tomawhawk.
+Ash is coming to theatres next year through RLJE Films, which also distributed nasties like Mandy and Bone Tomahawk.
 After that, Ash will be available on horror streamer Shudder.

 Here's the official plot synopsis: